 Winter is one time of the year when you can expect your vegetable garden to really thrive, from my experience.
-This post is a handy guide on how and what vegetables to grow at home in winter in India, and how to care for them.
+This post is a handy guide on what to grow in your kitchen garden in winter.
+Vegetables, flowering plants, and most herbs grow best in pots /containers at home in winter in India.
+Also, make note of the tips on how to care for them.

 If you are short on space, you can grow these vegetables in pots.
 All the pictures shown in this post were shot today on my terrace.
 Just ensure they get at least a few hours of direct sunlight.
 The rains have stopped here for the past fortnight.
 So the seeds I sowed a month ago, have all sprouted and are ready to be transplanted into separate pots.

 Best vegetables to grow in pots in winter

 Perhaps the most easy vegetable/fruit to grow.
 Transplant the seedlings.
 Prune the lower branches, and the top most ones so that they grow sturdy.